IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/angular_pipes.md

 ## Transforming Data With Angular Pipes

-In WPF in order to transform data from one value to another you are going to use [IValueConverter](https://docs.microsoft.com/en-us/dotnet/api/system.windows.data.ivalueconverter?view=netframework-4.8).
+In WPF in order to transform data from one value to another, you are going to use [IValueConverter](https://docs.microsoft.com/en-us/dotnet/api/system.windows.data.ivalueconverter?view=netframework-4.8).
 To transform data in an Angular application, we are going to use a [Pipe](https://angular.io/api/core/Pipe).
 The pipe is very similar to the WPF converter.
 It takes data as an input and then transforms that data into a desired output for display.

 Angular provides a number of predefined pipes for the most common data transformations.
 For example, if you want a header text to appear in upper case, you could use the [UpperCasePipe](https://angular.io/api/common/UpperCasePipe).
 Using a pipe is very simple.
 After your expression, provide a pipe operator `|` followed by the pipe name.